-The City contracts with the Los Angeles Animal Care and Control Agency to provide all animal care and sheltering services for the City of Palmdale.
-Please visit their website to see the all the services available to our community, find answers to frequently Asked Questions (FAQ’s) or if you need animal related service.
+The City contracts with the Los Angeles County Animal Care and Control Agency to provide all animal care and sheltering services for the City of Palmdale.
+Please visit the Los Angeles Animal Care and Control website for services to find answers to Frequently Asked Questions, or if you need to request service.

 California law requires that all dogs over the age of four months be vaccinated against rabies and licensed through the local animal care and control agency.
 City code requires the same for dogs, and it also requires all cats be vaccinated for rabies at four months of age and licensed.

 Spay/neuter and microchipping is mandatory in the City of Palmdale

 Unsterilized dogs and cats create a number of problems for both residents and animals in Palmdale.
 The County of Los Angeles Department of Animal Care and Control is overwhelmed with unwanted animals, receiving approximately 70,000 animals each year.

 Unplanned litters contribute to these numbers as there are not enough available homes to absorb this surplus.
 Despite strong efforts to place these pets into new homes and reunite lost pets with their owners, there are still not enough adoptive homes available.
 It is imperative that we reduce the number of animals flooding our animal care centers, and the best way to do that is ensure all pets are spayed or neutered.

 For these reasons, the City adopted Title 10 of the Los Angeles County Code in October 2017 (6.04.010 Adoption of Los Angeles County animal control ordinance), requiring all cats and dogs over four months of age to be spayed or neutered (Los Angeles County Code §10.20.350).
 Unaltered dogs and cats over four months of age will need an unaltered dog or cat license.
 Additionally, dogs and cats over four months of age are required to be implanted with an identifying microchip (LACC §10.20.185).